snakehaihai/Extroperceptive_sensor_calibration/README.md

 rosrun lidartocameracalib lidartocameracalib sensor.ini rawlog

+The sample given is 3LIDAR case
+To use it with your own data
+1. Record your data into the rawlog.
+Remember to add sensor frame ID and many other things such as FOV, aperture size etc

+2. Write a sensor init file specifiy the inital guess of each sensor

+3. call it with     rosrun  lidartocameracalib lidartocameracalib your_sensor.ini your_sensor_rawlog

 the code was partially adopted from

 Eduardo Fernández-Moral, Javier González-Jiménez, Vicente Arévalo.
 Extrinsic calibration of 2D laser rangefinders from perpendicular plane observations.
 Int.
 J. Rob.
 Res.
 34, 11 (September 2015), 1401-1417.
 DOI: https://doi.org/10.1177/0278364915580683

-Their original code is broken and was not being repair for long time.
+Their original code is broken and was not fixed for a long time.